 Anterin CEO and Co-Founder Imron Hamzah revealed in a press statement that as “one of the leading software house in Jogjakarta,” TLAB was chosen in order to support Anterin’s national and international expansion plan.
-Currently available only in Jakarta, the company is looking to make their services available “nationwide” and eventually enter the Pakistani market in Q3 2017, by securing partnership with a yet-to-be-named local player.
+Currently available only in Jakarta, the company is looking to expand its services available “nationwide” and eventually enter the Pakistani market in Q3 2017, by securing partnership with a yet-to-be-named local player.

 Also Read: Indonesia’s state-owned logistics service to acquire 3 tech startups

-Jogjakarta has been a favourite for local and international startups to build their developer and engineer team, thanks to the city’s talent pool and low operating costs.
-French gaming company Gameloft, e-commerce giant MatahariMall, and ride-hailing unicorn Go-Jek are some of the big names that have been reported to have offices in the city.
+Jogjakarta has been a favourite for local and international startups to build their developer and engineer teams, thanks to the city’s talent pool and low operating costs.
+French gaming company Gameloft, e-commerce giant MatahariMall, and ride-hailing unicorn Go-Jek are some of the big names that are reported to have offices in the city.

 However, Go-Jek had recently “integrated and consolidated” its Jogjakarta team to its Jakarta offices.

-As an on-demand logistics startup, Anterin once told e27 that the company’s strength lies in its ability to allow driver-partners to determine their own tariff, through an auction-based booking system.
+As an on-demand logistics startup, Anterin previously told e27 that the company’s strength lies in its ability to allow driver-partners to determine their own tariff, through an auction-based booking system.